joel74/POSH-LTM-Rest/README.md

    * Test-VirtualServer

-Nearly all of the functions require an F5 session object to manipulate the F5 LTM via the REST API.
-Use the New-F5Session function to create this object.
+Nearly all of the functions require an F5 session object to manipulate the F5 LTM via the REST API. use the New-F5Session function to create this object.
 This function expects the following parameters:
    * The name or IP address of the F5 LTM device
    * A credential object for a user with rights to use the REST API.